 Here's how to test it:

-This test scenario is most applicable if you are testing a solution with more than a single wireless access point, that is, a mesh network (such as Airties Smart Wi-Fi) or any combination of a router and one or more repeaters: Take a walk around your home or office carrying a client connected to a video streaming service.
+This test scenario is most applicable if you are testing a solution with more than a single wireless access point, that is, a mesh network (such as eero or Zyxel MPro Mesh) or any combination of a router and one or more repeaters: Take a walk around your home or office carrying a client connected to a video streaming service.

 What you can test then is how the solution handles what is often called a "sticky client".
 This means that a wireless client, once it has been connected to an access point, will often maintain this connection for as long as it possibly can, even when the signals are too weak to provide a functional connection.
 In an effective setup with multiple access points, the solution should ensure that the client is steered towards another access point that provides better signal strength.
 See also Sticky Clients: When Devices Cling to Bad Wi-Fi Connections.